chef/chef-web-docs/content/download/community.md

 ## Endpoints

-The Chef Commercial Download API has the following endpoints:
+The Chef Community Download API has the following endpoints:

 - `/architectures`
 - `/platforms`